Chart Color Schemes

 Briar Hill has a typical household mix, with a lower-than-average median household size

 Family households account for 72.8% of all households, including 33.2% couples with children, 25.1% couples without children, and 13.4% single parent families.
 Non-family households constitute the remaining 27.2%, with lone person households at 25.9% and group households comprising 1.4%.
-The median household size is 2.4 people, which is smaller than the Greater Melbourne average of 2.6.
+The median household size is 2.4 people, smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households